neighbourhoodie/stf-php-ansible/README.md

 > Before you run this, you should modify the domain names at `inventory/php/group_vars/service.yml`
 >

-If you wanna read more about the services, please do so at our [Properties readme](Properties.md).
+If you wanna read more about the services, please do so at our [Services readme](Services.md).

 To set them up, run:

 - rsync: `ansible-playbook initRsync.yml`